 Housing Landscape

-2. Affordable housing is scarce, with rising prices making it tough for many residents.
+- Affordable housing is limited, with rising costs challenging residents.

-3. Approximately 94% of the housing stock is residential, leaving only 6% for investment opportunities.
+- About 94% of housing stock is residential, with minimal investment properties.

-However, ongoing economic challenges highlight the need for continued development and support within this vibrant community.
+While market growth attracts some buyers, ongoing economic issues highlight the need for sustained development and support to ensure Maraenui remains a thriving community.

 Community Amenities